 However, the data subject is authorized to address any of the participating responsible agencies to assert its rights, regardless of the specification concerning competence (Art.
 26 (3) GDPR).

-The agreement is to regulate the specific controllers that are to fulfill the duties prescribed by GDPR.
+The arrangement is to regulate the specific controllers that are to fulfill the duties prescribed by GDPR.
 Pursuant to Recital 79 GDPR, the following must be specifically regulated in a transparent form:

-how the relations and functions of the controllers among each other are designed,
+how the relations and functions of the controllers among each other are designed, and

-how roles are distributed between controllers to fulfill data subject rights of registrants,
+how roles are distributed between controllers to fulfill data subject rights of registrants.

-through which controller a respective supervisory authority oversees, provides guidance and executes supervisory, monitoring measures and/or claims and fine assessments.

-All controllers must fulfill information obligations independently from each other.
-However, Art.
+Article 26 permits the parties to allocate responsibility for providing notice to the party best able to fulfill the obligation However, Art.
 26 GDPR suggests that multiple controllers fulfill information obligations centrally.
 Details shall be agreed upon between the parties.

 Therefore, in relation to the above, as described, the EPDP, has set forth within the Initial Report, the Responsibility of each named party in relation to the specified Purposes, listed and based on the legal basis recommendations, for the respective Purpose and in relation to its duties performed for the data subject.

-Needed contractual changes to the RAA or the obligations owed to or by the Registrars and Registries and ICANN hereunder will need to be supplemented and put into place accordingly.

-In relation to Preliminary Recommendation #13 below, the EPDP Team understands that a joint controller situation between ICANN Org, Registries and Registrars requires work at a greater level of granularity than in this report.
-During the further work of the EPDP and negotiations that will subsequently take place between the Registries, Registrars and ICANN in relation to memorializing this relationship when entering into a Joint Controller Agreement (JCA), the parties shall conduct a detailed review of the individual processing activities and the actions to be taken by the respective parties.
-Note that Art.
-26 sec 2 of the GDPR specifies:
+In relation to Preliminary Recommendation #13 below, the EPDP Team understands that relationship between ICANN Org, Registries and Registrars requires work at a greater level of granularity than in this report.
+During the further work of the EPDP and negotiations that will subsequently take place between the Registries, Registrars and ICANN in relation to memorializing the relationships between the parties for various processing activities the parties shall conduct a detailed review of the individual processing activities and the actions to be taken by the respective parties to determine if there is joint control and the scope of any joint control; and b) (irrespective of joint control) to allocate responsibility.
+If there is joint control, then any arrangement shall meet the requirements of Art.
+26 sec 2 of the GDPR (including a document being made to data subjects), which specifies:

 "The arrangement referred to in paragraph 1 shall duly reflect the respective roles and relationships of the joint controllers vis-à-vis the data subjects.
 The essence of the arrangement shall be made available to the data subject."

-Based on this, two documents will need to be prepared, one which is published and outlines the roles and responsibility and one private document containing more and potentially confidential information on the collaboration of the joint controllers.

-A clear demarcation the processing activities covered by the JCA versus those carried out by either party outside the scope of the JCA shall be documented and reflected both in the private as well as in the public version of the JCA.
-The JCA shall ensure that the risks of data processing are shared adequately based on whose interests are concerned.
-Also, the JCA shall include indemnifications to ensure that no party shall ultimately be liable for another parties’ wrongdoing.
-The JCA shall recognize that parties are currently using third parties’ services or otherwise work with third parties, such as
+A clear demarcation the processing activities covered by the arrangement versus those carried out by either party outside the scope of the arrangement shall be documented.
+The arrangement shall recognize that parties are currently using third parties’ services or otherwise work with third parties, such as

 Data Escrow Agents